PFAS

 Where Can I Get More Information?

 Because PFAS substances are still considered contaminants of emerging concern, there are various resources to learn more about PFAS.
-Members of the NEWEA PFAS Task Force have compiled this list of resources.
-These are from a wide variety of sources, do not necessarily represent NEWEA or its membership, and are solely for the purpose of sharing available information –
+Members of NEWEA have compiled this list of resources.
+These are from a wide variety of sources, do not necessarily represent NEWEA or its membership, and are solely for the purpose of sharing available information.

 Resources: